 Heinz Felfe caused enormous damage and embarrassment to Western Intelligence.
 His position enabled him to obtain information from his and many other West German offices such as the Bundesamt für Verfassungsschutz BfV (West German Federal Intelligence) and the Foreign Ministry.
 According to the CIA, Felfe compromised a large number of CIA agents, about 15,000 documents and sabotaged most counter-espionage, surveillance and arrest operations against Soviet agents in West Germany.

-All information is found at the CIA Heinz Felfe files (pdf) link.
+All information is found in the CIA Heinz Felfe files (pdf).
 In these documents, Felfe has the codename FRIESEN.
 These extraordinary CIA files are published by the FAS Project on Government Secrecy on their e-print page, which contains many more interesting documents.